-The responsible administrator for this section is the Office of Student Activities, Conferences and Special Events, the Amherst College Police Department, and the Office of the Registrar.
+The responsible administrator for this section is the Office of Student Engagement and Leadership, Conferences and Special Events, the Amherst College Police Department, and the Office of the Registrar.
 The Office of President has approval authority.

 This document sets forth principles for the use of Amherst College facilities and grounds.
 The intent of this policy is to promote responsible use of the college’s facilities and grounds, enable the college to better know what events are occurring across campus, identify events that will necessitate logistical support (e.g., security planning, IT, etc.), and limit unauthorized uses by individuals who are not affiliated with the college.

 This policy applies to all uses of Amherst College facilities and grounds, with the exceptions of:

 - Parties and any other social events that are covered by either: